siscia/ComputerEthicsPresentation/PITCHME.md

 #VSLIDE

+Yes, I believe we should at least care.

+#VSLIDE

 ## If we ignore the issues

-We will be prey of companies that are lobbying our parliament.
+We will be prey of companies that are lobbying our parliaments.

 #VSLIDE